nishant-iyengar/blog/DEPLOYMENT.md

 2. **Verify DNS Records**: Double-check the CNAME/A records in GoDaddy match Vercel's requirements

 3. **Check Vercel Domain Status**: In Vercel dashboard, check if domain shows as "Valid Configuration"

+### "Record name www conflicts with another record" Error

+This error means you already have a DNS record named "www".
+Here's how to fix it:

+1. **In GoDaddy DNS settings:**
+   - Scroll through all your DNS records
+   - Look for any record with Name = `www` (could be A, CNAME, or other type)
+   - **Delete the existing "www" record first**
+   - Then add the new CNAME record

+2. **Common scenarios:**
+   - **Existing A record for "www"**: Delete it, then add CNAME
+   - **Existing CNAME for "www"**: Delete it, then add the new one with Vercel's value
+   - **Multiple "www" records**: Delete all of them, then add one CNAME

+3. **After deleting and adding:**
+   - Wait a few minutes for changes to propagate
+   - Check Vercel dashboard - domain should show as "Valid Configuration" once DNS propagates

 ### Build Failures